Renaldo Turnbull: Junior (1988)

 In 1988, Turnbull teamed up with Chris Haering, Steve Grant, Theron Ellis, and Lonnie Brockman to make up one of the greatest linebacking corps in school history.
 The team went undefeated, but lost in the Fiesta Bowl to Notre Dame for the national championship.
 Turnbull, recorded 73 tackles and a career and team-high 12 sacks as switching from linebacker to defensive end positions at times.

 Senior (1989)

 In his senior season of 1989, Turnbull recorded 67 tackles, two forced fumbles, eight sacks, and a career-high 11 tackles for a loss.

 Professional career

-Turnbull was selected in the 1990 NFL Draft in the 1st round, 14th overall by the New Orleans Saints.
-He is one of only nine West Virginia Mountaineers selected in the first round of the NFL Draft.
+Turnbull was selected in the 1990 NFL draft in the first round, 14th overall by the New Orleans Saints.
+He is one of only nine West Virginia Mountaineers selected in the first round of the NFL draft.
 As a rookie in 1990, Turnbull had nine sacks.

 In 1993, Turnbull recorded 13.0 sacks and an interception.
 He was a Pro Bowl selection that season, which was the best in his career.

 In his final three seasons as a Saint, Turnbull recorded 6.5, 7, and 6.5 sacks, respectively.
 In his final NFL season, 1997, Turnbull only recorded one sack while playing for the Carolina Panthers.

+Post NFL Career

+Since retiring from the NFL Renaldo Turnbull has held jobs as and is currently a coach and professional trainer.